Local Host Cache

 Force an outage

-You might want to deliberately force a database outage.
+You might want to deliberately force an outage.

 - If your network is going up and down repeatedly.
-Forcing an outage until the network issues resolve prevents continuous transition between normal and outage modes.
+Forcing an outage until the network issues are resolved prevents continuous transition between normal and outage modes (and the resulting frequent VDA registration storms).

 - To test a disaster recovery plan.